HSF/hsf.github.io/_gsocproposals/2019/proposal_AllenSIMTtoSPMD.md

 realization of a compiler utilizing this model that targets primarily x86 and x86-64 architectures.

-The SIMT programming model present in CUDA and the SPMD programming model exposed by ISPC share many commonalities, making the transition from one language to another a nuanced translation exercise.
+The SIMT programming model exposed by CUDA and the SPMD programming model required by ISPC share many commonalities, making the transition from one language to another a nuanced translation exercise.
 The [LLVM Compiler Infrastructure](https://llvm.org/) provides a modular compiler and toolchain software infrastructure.
 LLVM supports compilation of CUDA